 After visiting a dentist, you have been told that you have some level of tooth decay.
-The dentist may offer you their opinion on when you should look at getting it filled, but you wonder what might happen if I don’t go to the recommendations.
+The dentist Boronia may offer you their opinion on when you should look at getting it filled, but you wonder what might happen if I don’t go to the recommendations.
 We will explore that in this article and help you understand why proper oral care is so critical not only to your smile but also to your overall health.

 There are different stages of tooth decay.
 It usually starts with a small spot that has not broken through the enamel.
 This is the beginning, and it will most likely not repair on its own but has a slight chance of doing so.
 Tall tale signs that you might have a cavity and should visit your dentist are: